 Visit the Museo de Arte Fundación Ortiz-Guardián

-This is the best museum in León Nicaragua.
-In fact, some would say it is the best museum of contemporary art in Central America.
+This is the best museum in León, and probably the best museum of contemporary art in Central America.
 There are pieces of famous Cuban, Peruvian and other Latin American artists.
 You will be able to spot several Picassos, Rubens, Chagalls, Boteros and Diego Riveras.

-The museum is located in two beautiful colonial buildings a couple of blocks away from the main square.
+The museum is located in two beautiful colonial buildings with rooms set around a gorgeous garden, and lovely natural light gets into each of them.
+You’ll find it a couple of blocks away from the main square.
 They have lovely patios and fountains.

 Learn a bit of history at Museo de la Revolución